-So treasure your family, and do something positive for 2017, make a Will, and/or complete Lasting Powers of Attorney.
+If that is the case, treasure your family, and do something positive for 2018 by making a Will, and/or a Lasting Powers of Attorney.

 Either of these documents should be a MUST to everyone.
 No-one should think that by considering these documents, it is tempting fate, but in fact, considering and completing such documents helps to keep your finances organised for either your executors or your attorneys to step in and protect your assets.